 This intensely spicy root vegetable has been playing a quiet yet pivotal role for eons, adding flavor to basic recipes: A Bloody Mary would be just peppery tomato juice without a spoonful, and cocktail sauce a mere shadow of itself.
 Grated and stored in vinegar, the condiment was one of our very first convenience foods, and we think it’s high time to let its zesty flag fly freely.

-It’s additive-free, with grated bits that are neither too fine nor too thick, and the heat level is just right.
+Gold's is additive-free, with grated bits that are neither too fine nor too thick, and the heat level is just right.

 Not just for breakfast, though yes it would be delicious then, this potato-and-parsnip pancake would also be great for lunch or dinner.
-Using two root vegetables and adding horseradish is genius upgrade on the all-potato classic.Get the Horseradish Parsnip-and-Potato Rosti Recipe
+Using two root vegetables and adding horseradish are genius upgrades on the all-potato classic.

-For those who love both artichokes and horseradish, there's this: a horseradish butter to dip artichoke leaves in.Get the Artichokes With Horseradish Butter Recipe
+For those who love both artichokes and horseradish, there's this kicked-up dip: a horseradish butter to dunk artichoke leaves in.

-We love pimento cheese, so we couldn't help but try a new take on this lively spread.
+We love pimiento cheese, so we couldn't help but try a new take on the lively spread.
 Serve this easy-to-make appetizer with crackers at your next party.